Supporting the National Strategy for Adaptation to Climate Change

-Like other countries in the Sahel, Mali is susceptible to climate variability and is suffering from the impacts of global climate change.
-According to forecasts, rainfall will fluctuate even more in the future and the frequency of extreme events such as drought or heavy rain will increase, as temperatures continue to rise.
-The poorest groups are harder hit by the impacts of climate change because they depend directly on natural resources for their livelihoods.
+Like other countries in the Sahel, Mali is suffering from the impact of climate change.
+According to forecasts, temperatures will continue to rise and the amount of rainfall will become more variable in the future, and extreme weather events such as droughts and heavy rainfall will increase.
+The impact of climate change is particularly hard on the poorest population groups, who depend directly on natural resources as a basis for their livelihoods.

-Vulnerable regions of Mali are more resilient to the impacts of climate change thanks to innovative, integrated approaches to climate change adaptation and improved resources and capacities among stakeholders.
+Vulnerable regions of Mali are more resilient to the impacts of climate change thanks to the formulation of innovative, integrated approaches to climate change adaptation and improved resources and capacities among the stakeholders.

-The project works at various levels to improve effective dovetailing of the policy framework at national level with local planning and implementation of measures.
-National guidelines for planners and the inclusion of impacts caused by or affecting climate change in environmental assessments are laying the foundation for making development more climate-friendly.
-The project also supports Mali in key international processes within the United Nations Framework Convention on Climate Change, such as implementing nationally determined contributions to mitigation and the national plan for adapting to climate change.
+The project is working to improve the effective dovetailing of the policy framework at national level with local planning and implementation of measures.
+National guidelines for planners, coupled with the integration of climate change impacts into environmental assessments, are laying the foundation for a more climate-friendly development.

-Another important aspect of the project is its support for decentralised local authorities in planning, implementing and monitoring adaptation measures.
+An important task of the project is to support decentralised authorities in the planning, implementation and control of adaptation measures.
 To broaden the impact of this, training is being provided for the advisory services at various ministries to enable them to advise the local population on adaptation measures.

-The agreed targets for adaptation and mitigation cannot be achieved without additional commitment on the part of the private sector.
-By implementing pilot measures, the project is demonstrating to other actors that successful action can be taken.
+The targets determined for adaptation and mitigation cannot be achieved without additional commitment on the part of the private sector.
+The implementation of pilot measures also demonstrates to other actors that successful action can be taken.
 Documenting lessons learned on the ground in the project and publishing these for a national, regional and international audience contributes to wide dissemination of the innovative approaches used.

-Mali submitted its intended nationally determined contribution (NDC) to climate change mitigation and adaptation in 2015.
-At the end of 2016, it became one of the first countries to join the NDC Partnership established by Morocco and Germany.
-This is a global climate coalition working to mobilise support – particularly for developing countries – for implementing the Paris Agreement.
-The process of planning national climate adaptation measures was launched in 2016 and an action plan has been adopted for implementation.
+In 2015, Mali submitted its NDCs.
+At the end of 2016, it became one of the first countries to join the NDC Partnership, a global climate partnership launched by Morocco and Germany for supporting developing countries in particular, in implementing the Paris Agreement.
+The Government of Mali launched the process of national adaptation planning for climate change in 2016 and adopted a roadmap for its implementation.